graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 All other property names are reserved for future expansion; if implementors need to add additional information to a request they MUST do so via other means, the RECOMMENDED approach is to add an implementor-scoped entry to the {extensions}
 object.

-Servers receiving a request with additional properties MUST ignore the additional properties when processing the request.
+Servers receiving a request with additional properties MUST ignore properties they do not understand.

 ### Example